 Women Lawyers at Patterson

-Women Lawyers at Patterson (WLAP) was created in the Spring of 2006, following a discussion at a monthly Associates Committee meeting about the need for women lawyers at the firm to have a forum and affinity group to address issues of professional development, internal and external networking, and firm issues that might resonate particularly with women lawyers.
+Women Lawyers at Patterson (WLAP) was created in the Spring of 2006, following a discussion at a monthly Associates Committee meeting about the need for women lawyers at the firm to have a forum and resource group to address issues of professional development, internal and external networking, and firm issues that might resonate particularly with women lawyers.
 The idea was met with uniform enthusiasm from partners and associates.
 Shelly Korman, the then managing partner of the firm, convened a few women partners, associates and counsel for the first meeting, and WLAP was born.

 WLAP organizes bi-monthly gatherings for the women of the firm.
 The agenda for each gathering is set by a shifting group of volunteer WLAP steering committee members.
 Each volunteer planning group serves for 3-4 meetings and then the responsibility is rotated to a new group.
 Laura Butzel acts as the partner chair.
 Since 2006, WLAP gatherings have included: